Newan/ioBroker.bluelink/README.md

 ## bluelink adapter for ioBroker

-Adapter to control Hyundai or Kia verhiles
+Adapter to control Hyundai or Kia vehicle

 ## Changelog